Skip to Content

 Erwin, about 100 miles east of Knoxville, is located in the southern Appalachian Mountains, close to Tennessee’s border with North Carolina.

-A total of 54 people were moved to the roof, and seven others put in rescue boats, Ballad Health said in a statement.
-The hospital system said the count includes 11 patients.
+A total of 54 people were moved to the roof, and seven others put in rescue boats, Ballad Health said in a statement earlier Friday.
+The hospital system said the count included 11 patients.

-Unicoi County Hospital has since been “engulfed by extremely dangerous and rapidly moving water,” the statement on X said.
+Unicoi County Hospital was “engulfed by extremely dangerous and rapidly moving water,” the statement on X said.
 Because of how quickly the water was rising around and inside the hospital, rescue boats were also not able to evacuate people safely.

-Ballad Health said the Tennessee Emergency Management Agency and the National Guard are working on “a dangerous rescue operation.”
+Ballad Health called the Tennessee Emergency Management Agency and the National Guard’s efforts to get the people to safety “a dangerous rescue operation.”

 Unicoi County Hospital is a nonprofit, 10-bed hospital, according to its website.

-At least 25 people have been killed during the storm, which has produced flash flooding across the Southeast after making landfall in Florida as a Category 4 hurricane.
-Now a tropical depression, the storm has left millions of customers without power, destroyed homes, and prompted road closures.
+At least 45 people have been killed across five states during the storm, which has produced flash flooding across the Southeast after making landfall in Florida as a Category 4 hurricane.
+Now a tropical depression, the storm has left millions of customers without power, destroyed homes and prompted road closures.

 As of Friday afternoon, approximately 1.1 million people are under at least 14 different flash flood emergencies, the highest level of flash flood warning issued by the National Weather Service, which is reserved for catastrophic flooding that presents a severe threat to human life.